JvanKatwijk/qt-dab/README.md

 of the currently selected channel - or all encountered sudio ervices are shown.

+Ensemble mode has two submodes, one - when "audio only" is set on the configuration window - in which all audio services of all visited channels are shown and the names stored in a database, or - when "audio only" is not selected - one in which the services - both audio and data - are shown of the currently selected channel.

-On  (normal) **program termination**, the list is stored in a file with the name ".qt-dab-serviceList.mxl", stored in the user's home directory 1n program startup, the list is read-in again.
+On  (normal) **program termination**, the list ("database") is stored in a file with the name ".qt-dab-serviceList.mxl", stored in the user's home directory 1n program startup, the list is read-in again.

-Alternatively, the **configuration and control** window contains an entry labeled **load selection** that - when set - shows (on the next program invocation) a  dialog with options to read on the NEXT program invocation either an existing ensemble file, create a new one, clear the current ensemble file, or just stop with selecting.
+For experimenting ith e.g. scanning, the **configuration and control** window contains an entry labeled **load selection** that - when set - shows (on the next program invocation) a  dialog with options to read on the NEXT program invocation either an existing ensemble file, create a new one, clear the current ensemble file, or just stop with selecting.